-On the other side of the river is the Hi?n L??ng Bridge museum and you buy your ticket for 50,000 VND from the booth next to the flagpole.
+On the other side of the river is the Hien Luong Bridge museum.
+Buy your ticket for 50,000 VND from the booth next to the flagpole.
 The museum is just one big room but it does contain graphic and disturbing images so be aware that it may distress you.

 From the museum, you can see the old bridge, one that’s been rebuilt and runs parallel to the road bridge.
 On the other side is a Memorial Park containing the Memorial of Desire for National Reunification.

-I didn’t find the tunnels too claustrophobic as we were the only ones in there, but I imagine it gets much anxiety-inducing when it’s full of tour groups as you’re probably quite cramped.
+I didn’t find the tunnels too claustrophobic as we were the only ones in there.
+When its full of tour groups, I imagine it gets much more anxiety-inducing as you’re probably quite cramped.
 There are a few entrances and exits so it’s quite nice to explore and feels safe.
 Entry price is 50,000 VND.

 The most surprising part of the tunnels for me was that you emerge at a beach on the other side!
 There aren’t many people around and its a nice place to end your DMZ tour.

-We stayed at Hu?
-Nino Hotel in the centre of Hu?, which was great, with nice staff and a decent location and breakfast.
+We stayed at Hue Nino Hotel in the centre of Hue, which was great, with nice staff and a decent location and breakfast.
 Check for deals and reviews by clicking on the Tripadvisor link below: